-Three responses state yes to this question in regards to the Aston area, however one of these responses does state that there very limited public transport to access leisure facilities in nearby villages or the city.
+Eight responses have been received in regards to the Melbourne area.
+Four responses state yes to this question in regards to the Aston area, however one of these responses does state that there very limited public transport to access leisure facilities in nearby villages or the city and another stated although most is organised independently of the Council.
 A further response states that their main interest is walking apart from gardening and they are fortunate to have an allotment.